Non-Steroidal Anti-Inflammatory Drugs (NSAIDs): What You Need to Know!

-NSAIDs are a popular grouping of mostly over the counter pain relieving drugs.
+NSAIDs are a popular grouping of mostly over-the-counter pain relieving drugs.
 As you can tell from their name, they act as anti-inflammatory drugs.
 Some of the most common ones include ibuprofen (Advil, Motrin), naproxen sodium (Aleve), and aspirin.
-Acetaminophen (Tylenol).
 There are many other prescription-only NSAIDs as well.

 NSAIDs work by stopping the production of chemicals known as prostaglandins.
-They are responsible (in part) for pain production and they protect the lining of the stomach.
-And so while NSAIDs block pain, they also prevent the stomach from protecting itself leading to the very common side effect of gastrointestinal bleeding.
+They are responsible (in part) for pain production, protecting the lining of the stomach and many other biologic processes.
+While NSAIDs block pain, they also prevent the stomach from protecting itself leading to the very common side effect of gastrointestinal bleeding.
 Larger doses and more frequent use cause more side effects.

 Up until very recently, many athletes were advised that taking an NSAID before, during and after an event would be helpful.
-Well there is nothing further from the truth.
-NSAIDs have been shown to create several problems for athletes in recent months.
-If your doctor is still advising you to take them before an event or even over an extended period of time, its time to find a doc who is knowledgeable about the alternatives (and dangers) that these drugs pose to exercisers.
+Well, there is nothing further from the truth.
+NSAIDs have been shown to create several problems for athletes..
+If your doctor is still advising you to take them before an event or even over an extended period of time, time for another opinion!

 In a recent landmark study looking at the effects of NSAIDs on runners at the Western States Endurance Run, researchers discovered some startling things about runners that took ibuprofen before the race.
 (1)

 Runners that took ibuprofen before and during the race actually had more markers of inflammation in their blood after the race than runners that did not take the drug.
 The ibuprofen takers also had signs of kidney impairment and –yikes- a condition called endotoxemia in which bacteria leak from the colon into the bloodstream.
-(REF) Ewww.
-Talk about a great way to get really sick, take some ibuprofen and then go exert yourself.
+This is the beginnings of Leaky Gut Syndrome.
+Talk about a great way to get really sick, take some ibuprofen and then go exert yourself!

 Of course, the reason so many athletes take these drugs is for pain prevention both during and after their competition.